cisco/mindmeld/source/userguide/domain_classifier.rst

 .. note::

    - This is an in-depth tutorial to work through from start to finish.
 Before you begin, read the :ref:`Step-by-Step Guide <quickstart>`, paying special attention to the :ref:`Domain Classification <domain_classification>` section.
    - This section requires the :doc:`Home Assistant <../blueprints/home_assistant>` blueprint application.
-To get the app, open a terminal and run ``mmworkbench blueprint home_assistant``.
+To get the app, open a terminal and run ``mindmeld blueprint home_assistant``.

 Access the domain classifier
 ----------------------------